Maunish-dave/ywxb/README.md

 `pip install ywxb`

-You only need to import train function from dumpy.
+You only need to import train function from ywxb.

 ```python
 from ywxb.train import  train